david-santoso/ELK-Stack-Project/README.md

 - Copy the `filebeat-config.yml` file to  /etc/ansible/files directory.
 - Edit the `filebeat-config.yml` configuration file as specified below:
 ```
-- Scroll to line #1106 and replace the IP address with the IP address of your ELK machine, but do not change the port number (9200).
+- Scroll to line #1105 and replace the IP address with the IP address of your ELK machine, but do not change the default port number (9200).
-- Similarly, scroll to line #1806 and replace the IP address with the IP address of your ELK machine, but do not change the port number (5601).
+- Similarly, scroll to line #1805 and replace the IP address with the IP address of your ELK machine, but do not change the default port number (5601).
 - Note that the default credentials are elastic:changeme and should not be changed.
 ```
 - After editing the configuration file, run the `filebeat-playbook.yml` playbook file using the command below:
 ```
 ansible-playbook filebeat-playbook.yml
 ```
-- To check if the installation is successful, do the following steps on Kibana page `http://[ELK-VM Public IP]:5601/app/kibana`:
+- To check if the installation is successful, do the following steps on Kibana page (http://[ELK-VM Public IP]:5601/app/kibana):
 - From the welcome page, click 'Explore on my Own'.
 - Click 'Add Log Data'.
 - Choose 'System Logs'.